Kelly McQueen

 Kathryn Ann Kelly "Kelly" McQueen (born June 27, 1962) is an American anesthesiologist and global health expert.
 She currently practices anesthesiology at the UW Health University Hospital in Madison, Wisconsin and serves as the chair for the Department of Anesthesiology at the University of Wisconsin School of Medicine and Public health.

 Early years and education

 McQueen was born at Fort Gordon Hospital in Augusta, Georgia, to Jon Anthony and Betty Kay Green.
 The family eventually moved to Littleton, Colorado where McQueen and her two sisters grew up, and she graduated from Littleton High School in 1980.
 McQueen earned a bachelor's degree in Biology from Colorado College in 1984 and graduated with a Doctor of Medicine from the University of Vermont College of Medicine in 1991.
 She completed her anesthesiology residency at the University of Arizona and Mayo Clinic Arizona in 1994 and 1995 respectively.
 In 1996 McQueen completed her obstetrical anesthesia fellowship at Mayo Clinic.

 Additionally, she earned a Masters of Public Health from the Harvard T.H.
 Chan School of Public Health and completed a fellowship in Health Policy from American Association for the Advancement of Science in 2002.
-During 2022-23 She participated in the Executive Leadership in Academic Medicine Fellowship Program.